longitachi/ZLPhotoBrowser/README.md

 ● 4.1.1 - 4.1.0 Patch:
   Fix:
     Fix a crash when using zoom to preview local images and network images.
-● 4.1.0:
-  Add:
-    Image editor add text sticker and image sticker feature.
-    Customizable order of editing image tools.
-    Can set the maximum and minimum number of choices for the video.
-    Pinch to adjust zoom factor of the custom camera.
-    Long press to save the local image and network image. iOS14 limited mode, change the way to select more photos.
-  Fix:
-    Fix the bug that will crash when has request failed images.
 ...
 ```